Year 2018. My son is now 2 years old. 25 months to be exact as I write this.

 Now, let’s go to our Christmas Tree this year!
 I knew he would want to take things out of the tree (I mean, is there a curious toddler who doesn’t?), so instead of saying “No!
 Off limits!
 Stop touching this and that!”, I made the whole Christmas tree child-friendly!
 Except for a few wooden ornaments my sister gave me last year, I just hung his favorite stuffed toys and wooden vehicles.
 It’s the best idea — no one gets upset when he gets his toys, and he loves the idea of putting them back when he’s done.

-By the way, I was able to score a book on a secondhand bookstore called The Christmas Robin, and Pablo loves it so I ordered a Robin stuffed toy from Audubon.
+By the way, I was able to score a book on a secondhand bookstore called The Christmas Robin, and P loves it so I ordered a Robin stuffed toy from Audubon.
 We will also include it in the tree when it arrives.

 For our Christmas books, I put them all in one box and put the box under the tree.
-Pablo’s favorites this year would be: The Christmas Robin, I Spy Little Christmas, Christmas Carols, and The Nativity.
+P’s favorites this year would be: The Christmas Robin, I Spy Little Christmas, Christmas Carols, and The Nativity.
 Right beside it, I also put his favorite vehicles to play with: fire engine and garbage truck from Green Toys (milk jugs are recycled to make these gorgeous toys).
 I’m so glad they happen to be red and green – fits this season perfectly!